ancarr/problem-set5/problem-set-5.md

-# Overview
-For this problem set you will write a series of python programs to perform sequence analysis tasks.
-Please edit this document to include your answers and include your scripts in your pull request.

 ## Problem 1
 Write a python program that reports the number of intervals for each chromosome in a bed file.
 Write the program as a python script named